Quantitative and Optimal Device-Independent Lower Bounds on Detection Efficiency: Minimizing detector efficiency for a given amount of Eberhard violation

 If one successfully runs the above algorithm on a computer, one should obtain an efficiency value for a fixed amount of Eberhard violation $\mathcal{E}_{obs}$.
 Then one can repeat the same algorithm for a range of $\mathcal{E}_{obs}$ values to obtain the trend of the numerically minimized efficiency values with increasing amount of Eberhard violation.
 Although it may at first seem that the Algorithm \ref{alg1} takes a different approach than the proposed optimization in Eq.$~$(\ref{numopt}), both are actually equivalent.
 In particular, the first constraint in Eq.$~$(\ref{numopt}) requires equality with $\mathcal{E}_{obs}$, Algorithm~\ref{alg1} instead checks whether the function $f(\eta)$ is greater than $\mathcal{E}_{obs}$ (the motivation for this modification being an observation that the inequality constraint appeared a little more robust in implementing numerical optimizations).
 We show in appendix~\ref{appC} that for a given value of $\eta$, if there exists a quantum realization $\mathbf{P}$ that satisfies $f(\eta)> \mathcal{E}_{obs}$, then there also exists another quantum realization $\mathbf{P}'$ for which the equality $f'(\eta) = \mathcal{E}_{obs}$ is satisfied.
 This indicates that the formulation of Algorithm~\ref{alg1} is equivalent with the optimization problem in Eq.$~$(\ref{numopt}) employing the equality constraint.

 Algorithm \ref{alg1} represents a nested numerical optimization, where for a given value of $\mathcal{E}_{obs}\in(0, 0.2071]$, we first fix $\eta$ as the bisection of two extremal values, $u=1$ and $l=\frac{2}{3}$.
 Then we maximize the function $f= \mathcal{K}~\eta^2 - \mathcal{L}~\eta$ over the variables parameterizing the extremal points of $\mathcal Q$.
 If the maximum value is not less than $\mathcal{E}_{obs}$, we reassign the value $u \rightarrow \eta$, otherwise we reassign $l \rightarrow \eta$ and we again run the maximization until the difference $u-l$ converges to a fixed value near zero (this is the ``tolerance'' parameter in Algorithm \ref{alg1}).
 In this way, the Algorithm converges to a low $\eta$ value for which the observed Eberhard quantity $\mathcal{E}_{obs}$ is still obtainable.
 This bisection approach allows for a simpler function $g$ to be numerically optimized (where $\eta$ is constant for each iteration), compared to direct optimization of $f$ (where $\eta$ is an additional variable).
 This enabled better performance with the numerical solver we implemented in {\it Python SciPy} \cite{2020SciPy-NMeth}, which minimizes a multivariable function using the Sequential Least Squares Programming (\href{https://docs.scipy.org/doc/scipy/reference/optimize.minimize-slsqp.html}{SLSQP}) method.
+For the numerical analysis, the bisection search is terminated once the separation between the two bisection endpoints is smaller than the chosen tolerance \(10^{-8}\).